Monthly letters from Japan

 Annual subscription

-If you choose the annual subscription plan, you also have the option to schedule a Zoom meeting for personalized assistance with your Japan trip planning if you think I can be of any help.
+If you choose the annual subscription plan, you also have the option to schedule a Zoom meeting for personalized assistance with your Japan trip planning, if you think I can be of any help.
 To make the best of our meeting time, you can email me with specific questions or your rough itinerary.
 Please get in touch via email if you become an annual subscriber and would love to schedule a Zoom meeting.
+If you prefer, we can also discuss your questions via e-mail.

 Print Club